Living Materials

 I didn’t work with the cow’s skin but its stomach which is normally thrown away.
 It has beautiful structures which no one would normally see.

-I started cleaning the cow’s stomach.
-Because of the smell this is a very unpleasant process.
-But somehow, during the daily work on my project I started kind of loving the stinky stomach.
-Finally, I made this wallet.
 It is quite crooked, stiff and still stinks a bit.
 But through the process of making it, this wallet got very special for me and I even can overlook the smell.
 Maybe, this wallet the most valuable object I’ve ever possessed.